Asymptotically Optimal Sequential Testing with Markovian Data: Algorithm Design and Optimality

 \section{Algorithm Design and Optimality}

 We now present a sequential procedure for testing a compact null hypothesis set $\cP$ against an alternative hypothesis set $\cQ$, with $\cP \cap \cQ = \varnothing$.
-Unlike much of the prior literature—which typically assumes at least one of $\cP, \cQ$ is a singleton \cite{Phatarfod1965,fields2025sequentialonesidedhypothesistesting}—our framework accommodates \emph{composite} structure for both sets.
+Unlike much of the prior literature—which typically assumes at least one of $\cP, \cQ$ is a singleton \citep{Phatarfod1965,fields2025sequentialonesidedhypothesistesting}—our framework accommodates \emph{composite} structure for both sets.

 Our method, outlined in \Cref{alg:sequential_test}, estimates the transition matrix from observed data and employs a martingale-based test statistic.
 In brief, it constructs an empirical transition kernel $\widehat{Q}_t$ from state-transition counts, computes the statistic $L_t$ (Line~16), and stops once $L_t$ exceeds a state-visitation-count-dependent boundary $\beta_t$ (Line~17), at which point it rejects the null.
-We establish the asymptotic optimality of \Cref{alg:sequential_test}. \begin{theorem} For any $\alpha\in(0,1)$, the test (\Cref{alg:sequential_test}) is $\alpha$-correct.
-Moreover, for any $Q\in \cQ$,
+We establish the asymptotic optimality of \Cref{alg:sequential_test}.